 - Show the opening and closing salutation on the form.
 If you check this, they'll appear on the action itself instead of in the message to targets.

 Do you want your Petition to send emails to targets?

 - Yes, as soon as supporters take action: disable editing of the message content, then create it as described below like you would with an email or fax action.
 Make sure you test your action thoroughly to get those petition emails to targets looking just right!

 - Yes, but not right away: create the target content as described below.
 Then go back to the Basic Configuration page, find the Optional Settings section, and uncheck the box for 'Auto Approval'.
 Now you can approve submissions manually to send the messages to targets associated with them.

-- No, never: create the target content as described below.
+- No: create the target content as described below.
 Then go back to the Basic Configuration page, set the Petition's 'Target Type' to Custom Targets, the 'Custom Targeting Method' to Add custom targets, and add an internal email address as a custom target.
 Now every submission will send an email to that email address.
 You can then export submissions as PDF, print them, and deliver a hard copy to your target!

 Email Subjects: Here, you can edit your email subject.
 You have the ability to add multiple subject lines if you'd wish to do so with the add another email subject button.
 By default, your subject line will say "I just signed [your organization's] petition" Opening Salutation: This is where you enter the greeting for your target.
 By default, we suggest using a Token to personalize the greeting.

 Your Petition Message: This is where you write your petition message.
 This will be delivered to your targets, so ensure your petition asks are clear and concise.

 Closing Signature: This is where you sign off the message.
 Just as the opening salutation, we recommend using tokens to personalize this message.